jacob-ian/pubsub-gke/README.md

-# A Project with fancy architecture
+# A project with fancy architecture